Dealing With ACOG 163 And The Importance Of Neuroimaging

-Presented by E. Drew Britcher, Esq. of Britcher Leone, LLC
+Presented by E. Drew Britcher, Esq. of Britcher, Leone & Sergio, LLC

 For any Plaintiff’s attorney prosecuting birth injury cases dealing with the publications of the American College of Obstetricians and Gynecologists (ACOG) is essential.
 ACOG’s publications can either become a great resource for proving the standard of care or they can be the death of your case.

 The most common publication that a plaintiff’s attorney in a medical malpractice case must deal with is ACOG Technical Bulletin 163, first published in 1992.
 ACOG Technical Bulletin 163 claims to set forth the criteria for determining whether a fetus allegedly suffered asphyxia during the delivery process resulting in brain damage.
 The criteria set forth in ACOG Technical Bulletin 163, were later incorporated into ACOG Committee Opinion 137, published in 1994, and ACOG Committee Opinion 197, published in 1998.
 These publications set forth four criteria that ACOG claims must be established before a “plausible link” can be made between a defendant’s negligence resulting in perinatal asphyxia and neurologic injury can be proven.
 These are:

 Profound metabolic or mixed acidemia found in the infant’s umbilical cord arterial blood, exhibited by a pH of less than 7.00;